andrew/ultimate-awesome/README.md

 - [TCPapers](https://github.com/ZhengZixiang/TCPapers) - Worth-reading papers and related resources on text classification. 文本分类领域值得一读的论文与相关资源集合.
 - [frontend-awesome-article](https://github.com/0529bill/frontend-awesome-article) - 前端優質好文.
 - [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
 This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.
+- [devLinks](https://github.com/ABSphreak/devLinks) - 🦄 Important links that can help your development toolkit and enhance your skillset.
 - [awesome-entertainment](https://github.com/aceakira1017/awesome-entertainment) - List of awesome apps and website for entertainment.
 - [awesome-bugs](https://github.com/adelarsq/awesome-bugs) - Awesome Bugs 🐛.
 - [awesome-open-gpt](https://github.com/aladdin-im/awesome-open-gpt) - A collection of open source projects related to GPT（ChatGPT），GPT相关精选项目收藏合集🔥🔥.